How to Choose a Security Assessment Framework | SOC vs ISO vs HITRUST CSF

 I like to use a combination of the ISO 27001 standard as well as NIST 800-53 as a starting point to get a good set of safeguards that you can compare your environment against.

-If you are in healthcare, you can also use the Hitrust framework, but I think this is overkill, especially if you do not have an established benchmark, to begin with.
+If you’re in healthcare, you can also use the Hitrust framework, but I think this is overkill, especially if you do not have an established benchmark to begin with.

 In these situations, if your service is critical to your customers (ie. A data center, process financial transactions for customers, etc), a SOC assessment process might be the way forward.
 In these situations, you have to be in the core value chain for another business, which should be fairly easy to determine.